HDL Architecture#

 Worth mentioning in case of SoCs, the Hard Processor System (HPS) or Processing System 7/8 (PS7/8) do not contain just the dual-core ARM® Cortex® - A9 MPCore™ processor, they also have other integrated peripherals and memory interfaces.
 For more information please visit the manufacturer’s website, listed in the table above.

-Under the two links below the user can find the landing page of the available memory solutions for both Intel and AMD:
+In the following two links, the user can find the landing page of the available memory solutions for Intel and AMD:

 Peripheral interfaces#